MojosBeans100/MS3-bike-hire/README.md

 [Back to Table of contents](#table-of-contents)

+### Error Checking

+There are several situations in which an error could occur with a booking system - this code attemps to prevent most of them.

+Errors call up the function error_func, which exits the code with a raise SystemExit,and notifies both the user and owner that there has been a problem with the booking.

+1. Invalid dates - the Google Form does allow for past dates to be submitted.
+In the function find_unavailable_bikes, a quick check is performed to ensure that the start of hire date is after today's date.

+2. Double booking - this is one of the more concerning errors, and the code should not allow this to occur.
+    * The shop owner has the ability to choose a blanket availability to each bike index.
+This allows for, for example,  mechanical problems with bikes thus rendering them unbookable for a few days, or the bike is sold and no longer present in the hire fleet.

+    * The code checks the dates in the calendar and returns unavailable bikes for those dates.

+    * If a bike is booked, the code removes that bike index from all other bike dictionaries, and appends it to the unavailble bikes list.

+    * The code checks and re-checks bikes availability each time the code is run.

+    * The code checks that the number of cells filled into the calendar during the booking process is equal to the number of cells filled in before current booking + (number of dates of hire x the number of bikes booked) - (function: check_double_bookings).

+### Error Checking
+One of the most important aspects of a booking system is to ensure no double bookings occur.
+For this reason, a number of error-checking measures are provided in the code.

+With all these measures, it should not be possible to double book a bike.

 ## Confirmation emails
 ### Booked Bikes
 A confirmation email is sent to both the user and owner when bikes have been booked.